Taman Perindustrian Puchong LRT station: History

-The extension of Sri Petaling Line was announced on 29 August 2006 by then Malaysian Deputy Prime Minister Mohd Najib Abdul Razak.
-Then Prime Minister of Malaysia Tun Abdullah Badawi also confirm that the government was considering and researching the possibilities of the extension in his National Budget speech in 2006.
-The station was originally planned to be built near the Puchong Fire and Rescue Station on the east side of LDP, however the current side was approved by the municipal in 2009.
+The extension of the Sri Petaling Line was announced on 29 August 2006 by then Deputy Prime Minister of Malaysia Najib Razak.
+Then Prime Minister of Malaysia Abdullah Ahmad Badawi also confirmed that the government was considering and researching the possibilities of the extension in his National Budget speech in 2006.
+The station was originally planned to be built near the Puchong Fire and Rescue Station on the east side of the Damansara–Puchong Expressway, however the current site was approved by the Subang Jaya City Council (MBSJ) in 2009.

 The extension project, worth RM955.84 million, was awarded to a joint venture (JV) consortium of George Kent (M) Bhd and its partner Lion Pacific Sdn Bhd.
 Construction started in 2010.
-However, construction was halted when SJK (T) Castlefield, a tamil school which is in the way of the project, refused to be reallocate to the proposed site.
+However, construction was halted when SJK (T) Castlefield, a tamil school which was in the way of the project, refused to be reallocated to a proposed site.
 The proposed site had caused disputes when another school, SJK (C) Kheng Cheng, was also planned to be built on the same site.
-After some negotiation and interference of the local MPs, the school remains at its original site with the elevated railway using just 0.7 acres of school ground.
+After some negotiation and interference of local Members of Parliament, the school remained at its original site with the elevated railway using just 0.7 acres of school grounds.

-Fault free test runs of the trains started on 22 January 2016.
-Although it faced some delays, the station was opened on 31 March 2016, as a part of the second phase of the extension.
+Fault-free test runs of the trains started on 22 January 2016.
+Although it faced some delays, the station was opened on 31 March 2016, as part of Phase 2 of the extension project.

 Station

 Station Layout

-Park-and-ride facilities are provided in the station with 347 parking bays built next to the station.
-Two convenience store, operated by Mynews.com and 7-Eleven, can be found in the station.
+Park-and-ride facilities are provided at the station with 347 parking bays.
+Two convenience stores, operated by Mynews.com and 7-Eleven, can be found in the station.
 Like all LRT station in Klang Valley, the station provides disabled-friendly facilities such as accessibility lifts, accessible toilets, special gate entrance for wheelchair users and tactile paving provided throughout the station.
-The trains and station platforms are level with one another, with a minimal gap between the two.
-This allows for easy boarding with a wheelchair.
+The trains and station platforms are level with one another, with a minimal gap between the two, allowing for easy boarding with a wheelchair.